 });

-Such behavior is not easily faced by javascript developers, as the javascript functional scope prevents that out of the box.
-Anyways, being mindful of this details can make difference while writing tests.
+Such behavior is not easily faced by JavaScript developers, as the JavaScript functional scope prevents that out of the box.
+Anyways, being mindful of these details can make a difference while writing tests.

 The local hero

-The TDD anti-patterns precedes the container era, which was common to have differences between the machine in which the developer was working on and the server in which the application actually would run - often, as they weren’t the same, configuration specific to the developer machine got in the way during the deployment process.
+The TDD anti-patterns precede the container era, when it was common to have differences between the machine on which the developer was working and the server on which the application would actually run.
+Often, as they were not the same, configuration specific to the developer machine got in the way during the deployment process.

-PHP for example, relies heavily on extensions that can or can’t be enabled in the server.
-Extensions such as threads, drivers for connecting to a database and many more.
+PHP, for example, relies heavily on extensions that can or cannot be enabled on the server.
+Extensions such as threads, drivers for connecting to a database, and many more.

-In this case, if the developer relied on a specific version for a given extension, the test would actually run successfully, but as soon as we try to run the suite in another machine it would fail - or in the Continuous Integration server.
+In this case, if the developer relied on a specific version for a given extension, the test would actually run successfully, but as soon as we try to run the suite on another machine, it would fail, or fail on the Continuous Integration server.

-Not only that, environment variables can get into the ways as well, for example, the following code depicts a component that needs a url to load the survey (some of the code has been removed/modified intentionally and adapted to fit the example - for more info, follow the github link):
+Not only that, but environment variables can also get in the way.
+For example, the following code depicts a component that needs a URL to load the survey (some of the code has been removed/modified intentionally and adapted to fit the example; for more info, follow the GitHub link):

 import { Component } from 'react';